dpark6060/FilterShift_C/README.md

 			 order in which that slice was acquired.
 For example, '1' in the first row means that slice 1 was acquired first.
 '20' in the second row means that slice 20 was acquired 2nd.
-If present, all interlave parameters are ignored, and slices are shifted using the slice order file. we refer to the bottom slice in the image as slice 1, not slice 0
+If present, all interleave parameters are ignored, and slices are shifted using the slice order file. we refer to the bottom slice in the image as slice 1, not slice 0